g0ofycat/Match/README.md

 # Match (Roblox)

-A customizable matchmaking system for Roblox games.
-Handles queueing, grouping, ELO balancing, continent grouping, and cross-server match creation; Handles edge cases well. **(NOTE: Must be used on the server)**
+A customizable matchmaking system for Roblox games with **extremely** easy-to-use API.
+Handles queueing, grouping, ELO balancing, continent grouping, and cross-server match creation; Handles edge cases well. **(NOTE: Must be used on the server since this uses MemoryStoreService and MessagingService)**

 ## Features & Design Choices